nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 /bin/bash helloworld.sh ${job.name}
 ```

-`helloworld.sh` only needs to be bundled in the plugin zip contents directory and QW Control takes care of copying it to the remote nodes that it runs on.
+`helloworld.sh` only needs to be bundled in the plugin zip contents directory and Rundeck takes care of copying it to the remote nodes that it runs on.

-The `script-args` value we pass to the script, `${job.name}` is one of many context variables that QW Control sets.
+The `script-args` value we pass to the script, `${job.name}` is one of many context variables that Rundeck sets.

 #### Script parameters